-IRDA web aggregator are licensed by Insurance Regulatory Development Authority of India to provide insurance web aggregations services.
+IRDA web aggregators are licensed by India’s Insurance Regulatory Development Authority to provide insurance web aggregations services.

 There are some specific duties of an aggregator that he has to perform.
-On the other hand, IRDA has also highlighted activities that an aggregator should stay away from.
+On the other hand, IRDA has also highlighted activities that an aggregator should avoid.
 In this article, we are going to dive into both points.

-An Insurance web aggregator License is issued to a company capable enough to running a website at which the visitor can come, look at, choose and buy insurance policies.
+An Insurance web aggregator License is issued to a company capable enough to run a website where visitors can come, look at, choose and buy insurance policies.
 Such a company has to be impartial in its approach to insurance web aggregator services.
-However, when it comes down to it, there is a fair bit of confusion around what a business web aggregator is allowed to do, and what is he don’t.
-Thus, through this article, we are going to cover the dos and don’ts of Web aggregator licensed by IRDA.
+However, when it comes down to it, there is a fair bit of confusion around what a business web aggregator is allowed to do and what is he don’t.
+Thus, we will cover the dos and don’ts of Web aggregators licensed by IRDA through this article.

 - Providing lead generation services to the insurers.

-- Ensuring that all the underlying systems of the insurance web aggregator website including hardware, software, lead management system, data centres, hosting etc. are in compliance with the security standards and regulations of web aggregator license.
+- Ensuring that all the underlying systems of the insurance web aggregator website, including hardware, software, lead management system, data centers, hosting, etc., comply with the security standards and regulations of web aggregator license.

-- Ensuring that the information pertaining to the generated leads is transferred to the insurers in a secure manner using 128-bit encryption.
+- Ensuring that the information about the generated leads is securely transferred to the insurers using 128-bit encryption.

-- Ensuring that all the underlying systems of the insurance web aggregator website including hardware, software, lead management system, data centre, hosting is audited by CERT-in empanelled Information Securit8y Auditing Organizations on a yearly basis.
+- Ensuring that all the underlying systems of the insurance web aggregator website, including hardware, software, lead management system, data center, hosting, is audited by CERT-in impaneled Information Securit8y Auditing Organizations every year.

-- The insurance web aggregator must submit an Auditor-issued statutory certificate along with an annual report to the Insurance Regulatory Development Authority of India on an annual basis.
-The web aggregator license holder will also have to make sure that the said certificate complies to all the provisions mentioned in the IRDA rulebook.
+- The insurance web aggregator must submit an Auditor-issued statutory certificate and an annual report to India’s Insurance Regulatory Development Authority every year.
+The web aggregator license holder will also ensure that the said certificate complies with all the provisions mentioned in the IRDA rulebook.